kuainiao/backups/js_replace_curl/casperjs/docs/writing_modules.rst

 .. hint::

-    CasperJS allows using nodejs modules installed through npm_.
-Note that since CasperJS uses it's own JavaScript environment, npm modules that use node-specific features will not work under CasperJS.
+    Like PhantomJS, CasperJS allows using nodejs modules installed through npm_.

 As an example, let's install the underscore_ library:

 .. _npm: https://npmjs.org/